 Business outcomes: repeat bookings, referrals, and revenue

 These metrics deliver valuable insights about what your audience responds to and what drives action.
 They also help you spot what is not working early.
+Rising unsubscribe rates often point to irrelevant messages or excessive frequency, and over 50% of consumers opt out for those reasons.

 If you have access to artificial intelligence features in your tools (subject line suggestions, send-time optimisation, message variants), use them carefully to support performance, but keep your brand voice human.
 AI should assist, not replace, good judgment and compliance.